google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-es-modules.md

 ### Statistics

-Conservative estimates for the number of CLs (abbreviation for changelist - the term used in Gerrit that represents a change - similar to a GitHub pull request) involved in this migration are around 250 CLs, largely performed by 2 engineers.
+Conservative estimates for the number of CLs (abbreviation for changelist - the term used in Gerrit that represents a change - similar to a GitHub pull request) involved in this migration are around **250 CLs, largely performed by 2 engineers**.
-We don't have definitive statistics on the size of changes made, but a conservative estimate of lines changed (calculated as the sum of absolute difference between insertions and deletions for each CL) to be around 30,000 (~20% of all of DevTools frontend code).
+We don't have definitive statistics on the size of changes made, but a conservative estimate of lines changed (calculated as the sum of absolute difference between insertions and deletions for each CL) to be around **30,000 (~20% of all of DevTools frontend code)**.

 The first file using `export` shipped in Chrome 79, released to stable in December 2019.
 The last change to migrate to `import` shipped in Chrome 83, released to stable in May 2020.